georgiatrent/osprinciples-homeworks/lab0/README.md

-## UID: 123456789
+## UID: 105812649

 (IMPORTANT: Only replace the above numbers with your true UID, do not modify spacing and newlines, otherwise your tarfile might not be created correctly)

 # A Kernel Seedling

-One sentence description
+My kernel module is able to start, create a file inside /proc which returns the number of processes, and then be removed.

 ## Building

-Explain how to build your kernel module
+Running the following command builds my kernel module:
+"make".
+Running "sudo insmod proc_count.ko" inserts my kernel module into the kernel.

 ## Running

-Explain how to run your kernel module and what to expect
+The following command inserts my kernel module into the kernel:
+"sudo insmod proc_count.ko".
+The results can be observed by running the command "cat /proc/count", which returns a single integer describing the number of current running processes.

 ## Cleaning Up

-Explain how to remove your kernel module and clean up the code
+Running "make clean" followed by "sudo rmmod proc_count" cleans up the files and then removes the kernel module.

 ## Testing

-Report which kernel release version you tested your module on (hint: use `uname`, check for options with `man uname`).
-It should match release numbers as seen on <https://www.kernel.org/>.
+I tested my kernel module on 5.14.8-arch1-1.